-3. Downtown Hollywood Master Plan and Downtown Young Circle Vision, Zoning and Design Standards of Downtown that built upon previous planning efforts and reevaluated existing conditions.
-As a result of this effort, Zyscovich made a series of recommendations to guide redevelopment efforts, including proposed amendments to the City's Zoning and Land Development Regulations.
+3. Downtown Hollywood Master Plan and Downtown Young Circle Vision, Zoning and Design Standards result of this effort, Zyscovich made a series of recommendations to guide redevelopment efforts, including proposed amendments to the City's Zoning and Land Development Regulations.
 Key elements of the Downtown vision outlined in this Plan include:

-In 2003 2008 Zyscovich Architects prepared a Draft Downtown Master Plan in order to present a vision for the redevelopment and development
+In 2008 Zyscovich Architects prepared a Draft Downtown Master Plan in order to present a vision for the redevelopment and development of